 Summary of academic interests.
 My group works on the ecology and evolutionary genetics of infectious disease, particularly the pathogen evolution that harms human health and well-being.
 Can public health strategies, like vaccination, provoke clinically harmful evolution?
-Will an emergent disease become more infectious?
+Will an emergent disease become more or less virulent?
 How can we best manage the evolution of drug resistance?
 Our work involves evolutionary biology, ecology, parasitology, microbiology and genomics.
-Currently, much of the work is aimed at finding drug regimens that retard resistance evolution, understanding the rare cases where vaccine resistance has evolved, malaria (drug resistance) and identifying drives of drug resistance in hospitals.
-Currently we mostly work with Marek's disease in poultry (vaccine resistance), myxoma virus in rabbits (virulence) and vancomycin-resistant Enterococcus (bacterial evolution in hospitals), with a little malaria and cancer on the side.
+Currently, much of the work is aimed at finding drug regimens that retard resistance evolution, understanding the rare cases where vaccine resistance has evolved, and identifying drivers of drug resistance in hospitals.
+Currently we mostly work with Marek's disease in poultry (vaccine resistance), myxoma virus in rabbits (virulence) and vancomycin-resistant Enterococcus (bacterial evolution in hospitals), with some malaria and cancer on the side.
 I have taught zoology, evolutionary biology, microbiology, parasitology, ecology and statistics, and currently teach non-scientists to be better consumers of science.